SJ23 Tech Tip D15, (Updated 2026-04-27) Bob Schimmel.

 Carburetor, Lower Bearing Check Valve, Reed Valves, Power Head Seals

-My trusty 7.5HP Merc was idling a little rough at the end of this season and not quite as smooth at cruising speed.
-It starts OK, which is normal, since this engine has electric start.
-Electric start is a very nice feature by the way.
-The rough running has me wondering about the carburetor and the reed valves, power head seals, and check valve given the age of the outboard.
+My trusty 7.5HP Merc was idling a little rougher than I liked at the end of this season and not quite as smooth at cruising speed.
+It starts OK, which is normal, since this engine has electric star, which is a very nice feature by the way.
+But the rough running has me wondering about the carburetor and the reed valves, power head seals, and the check valve, given the age of the outboard.
 I might be able to do both jobs at the same time since they are mounted adjacent to each other, sort of.

 CLEAN CARBURETOR (2025) - Before anything else, check the carburetor body for signs of leakage.
-Don't destroy the evidence by handling it and take photos as you may question your memory!
-With the carburetor removed, its wise to tape off the air intake to keep debris out of the engine.
+Don't destroy the evidence by handling it and take photos as you will question your memory!
+With the carburetor removed, its wise to plug off the air intake to keep debris out of the engine.
 Now THAT is guaranteed to tick you off!

 • Release the blue fuel line cap from the side of the carburetor.
 Keep the seal and screen clean.

-• The body of the carburetor is mounted to the power head by 2 nuts on either side.
+• The body of the carburetor is mounted to the power head by 2 nuts on either flange.
 Remove the nuts and pull the carburetor off.

 • Remove the float bowl and check for accumulated debris.
 The type of debris and amount of it is a telltale sign of the problem.